GeoscienceAustralia/hazimp/README.md

 This branch enables users to develop new functions for HazImp.

-permute attributes in the exposure database for randomised evaluation of impacts. e.g. one can permute the vulnerability curves assigned to each exposure element in a grouping (such as suburb) to develop a distribution of impact outcomes.

-Requires pandas (provides methods for manipulation of the exposure file).
+Requires `pandas` (provides methods for manipulation of the exposure file).

 Data
 ====